Velachery railway station

 The Velachery MRTS Station is a ground level station on the Chennai MRTS railway line in Chennai.
 It is located near the junction of Velachery Main Road and Inner Ring Road in Velachery.
 The station is built on the northern banks of Pallikaranai wetland.

 History

 The station was opened on 19 November 2007.
 The EMU maintenance shed at the station was opened in 2008.
+The extension of the MRTS line from this Velachery station to was opened on 14 March 2026.

 Structure

 The length of the platform is 280 m.
 The station premises also consists of 12,250 sq m of open parking area.